MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-cze-fi-sample.md

 The fiscal registration service integration sample implements the following rules that are related to gift cards:

-- Sales lines that are related to the *Issue gift card* or *Add to gift card* operations from a cash transaction are marked with a special attribute when the transaction is registered in the fiscal registration service.
+- Sales lines that are related to the *Issue gift card* or *Add to gift card* operations in a sales transaction are marked with a special attribute when the transaction is registered in the fiscal registration service.
 - A payment by gift card is considered a regular payment and marked with a special attribute when the transaction is registered in the fiscal registration service.

 ### Customer account deposits and customer order deposits